mmistakes/minimal-mistakes/_posts/2019-07-29-Adding-New-Color-Schemes-To-Windows-Terminal.md

 toc: true
 ---

+Update 12/22/2019: There have been several changes to Windows Terminal since this was originally written so you can expect to encounter errors if you follow along with the provided code.

 ## Windows Terminal

 I've been having a lot of fun with the new [Windows Terminal](https://github.com/microsoft/terminal).
 One issue that I found is that I couldn't find an appropriate color scheme to go with my background.
 I tried using the [ColorTool](https://github.com/Microsoft/Terminal/tree/master/src/tools/ColorTool), but that wasn't working for me.